KaleChips22/PokemonGame/pokemon.md

 ### Grass
 Notes:
-> Based on a Brachiosaurus
+> Based on a Brachiosaurus and broccoli
 > Neck starts small, but gets longer
-> Bracholeaf / Bracholee (It's just so cute as a name)
+> Bracholeaf / Bracholi (It's just so cute as a name)
 1. Bracholi
     > Normal terapod body
-    > Neck is brocoli
+    > Neck is broccoli
 2.
+    > Neck gets longer
+    > gans more build ig
 3.
 ### Fire
 ### Water